jessonfoo/p002/week_5/6_validate_credit_card/readme.md

 ## Learning Objectives
+- Iterate through data structures
-- Manipulate and access data within data structures
+- Manipulate data within data structures
 - Decompose a problem into smaller, easier to solve components
-- Iterate through data structures and manipulate the content
 - Find and use built-in Ruby methods to solve challenges